IntentArchitect/Docs/articles/tutorials/building-an-application/building-an-application.md

 * Run the Software Factory (`F5`).

-You will be presented with a set of changes similar to these:
+The changes should look as follows:

 ![SQL Server Provider changes to codebase](images/software-factory-after-db-provider-change.png)

-If you take a look at the changes to `appsettings.json` you will see Intent Architect has added a default connection string for the database as follows:
+Take a look at the changes to `appsettings.json`, you will see Intent Architect has added a default connection string for the database as follows:

 ![appsetting.json diff shows newly added connection string](images/connection-string-added.png)

 > [!NOTE]
 > This connection string may need to be modified depending on your specific SQL Server set up.
-You can freely edit the connection string to what it needs to be.
+You can freely edit the connection string as required.
+The database name has been defaulted to your application name.

 Apply these changes to your codebase.

 * Click `Apply Changes`.

-The next step is to create your applications database schema.
-To achieve this you are going to use `Entity Framework Core`'s migrations system.
-Go the your application in your C# IDE.
+The next step is to create your application's database.
+To achieve this you are going to use `Entity Framework Core`'s migration system.
+Switch to the codebase in your C# IDE.

 * Navigate to the `SimplifiedEShopTutorial.Infrastructure` project.
 * Expand the `Persistence` folder.